ursGill/Git_MAIN/README.md

 change/modified    :-> add(staged) -> commit(unchanged)
 newfile(untracked)

 Add & Commit :-
-add -> adds new or changed files in your working directory to the Git Staging area.  git add <-file name-> or git add .(for more files at once)
+add -> adds new or changed files in your working directory to the Git Staging area. <br> git add <-file name-> or git add .(for more files at once) <br>

-commit -> it is the record of change git commit -m "Some Message"
+commit -> it is the record of change <br>
+git commit -m "Some Message"  <br>

  Push Command :-
-push -> upload local repo content to remote repo git push origin main  or  git push origin -u main
+push -> upload local repo content to remote repo  <br>
+         git push origin main  or  git push origin -u main

   Init Command :-